vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 **To be considered for staking rewards, a tokenholder must associate VEGA to a Vega key and nominate one or more validators.**

 :::info Try it out
-Use **[governance.fairground.wtf](https://governance.fairground.wtf)** to try out associating testnet tokens and nominating validators.
+**[Governance dApp](https://governance.fairground.wtf)**: Associate testnet tokens and nominate validators.
 Staking rewards are paid after each epoch ends.

-VEGA received as staking rewards must be withdrawn to an Ethereum wallet, and then associated to a Vega wallet, before they can be staked.
+Staking rewards are vested, and then must be withdrawn to an Ethereum wallet, and then associated to a Vega wallet, before they can be staked.
 :::

 In each [epoch](./network.md#epochs), rewards are distributed among validators in proportion to the number of tokens they represent (i.e., their total stake).
 The total stake includes a validator's own stake and the tokens nominated to that validator.
 Of this reward, a fixed amount is distributed among the tokenholders the validator represents.
 The proportion of staking rewards distributed to nominators is <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.delegatorShare" hideName={true} />.